ldeb/dayz-death-stats/README.md

 ## Functionalities
 - Parses [Cleetus KillFeed mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1567872567) log file
-- possibility to specify *logfile* parameter in URL to use a different logfile path, exemple : `?logfile=KillFeed_2019-03.log`
+- [optional] Generates a sortable table and a map view of players deaths onto a webpage
-- Generates a sortable table and a map view of players deaths onto a webpage
+- [optional] possibility to specify *logfile* parameter in URL to use a different log file path, exemple : `index.php?logfile=KillFeed_2019-03.log`
-- [optional] Sends a message to a Discord server, using webhooks, when *KillFeed.log* updates
+- [optional] Sends a message to a Discord server, using webhooks, when log file updates
 - [optional] Save data to a database

 **TO DO:**